Dr-Noob/cpufetch/doc/README.md

 };
 ```

-To use any CPUID leaf, cpufetch always need to check that it is supported in the current CPU.
+To use any CPUID leaf, cpufetch always needs to check that it is supported in the current CPU.

 ##### 1.2 Basics (ARM)
 In ARM, __cpufetch works using the MIDR register and Linux filesystem__.
 MIDR (Main ID Register) is read from `/proc/cpuinfo`.
 It allows the detection of the microarchitecture of the cores.
-Furthermore, Linux filesystem `/sys/devices/system/cpu/` is used to fetch the number of cores, and other information.
+Furthermore, Linux filesystem `/sys/devices/system/cpu/` is used to fetch the number of cores and other information.
 This is the main reason to explain __why `cpufetch` only works on Linux kernel based systems.__

 ##### 1.3 Documentation organization
-The rest of the documentation is divided into x86 and ARM architectures, since each one need different implementations:
+The rest of the documentation is divided into x86 and ARM architectures since each one needs different implementations:

 - [DOCUMENTATION_X86.md](https://github.com/Dr-Noob/cpufetch/blob/master/doc/DOCUMENTATION_X86.md)
 - [DOCUMENTATION_ARM.md](https://github.com/Dr-Noob/cpufetch/blob/master/doc/DOCUMENTATION_ARM.md)